epics-containers/epics-containers.github.io/main/_sources/tutorials/ioc_changes2.md.txt

       dbpf {{P}}{{R}}EnableCallbacks 1
 ```

+The values that you add into entities like the above are rendered at runtime to make the startup script.
+The `{{P}}` and `{{R}}` are placeholders that are replaced with the PV prefix and record name of the IOC instance.
+They are rendered using Jinja 2 with a context that includes all of the values of the parameters in the entity.
+You can go and look at your rendered startup script in `/epics/runtime/st.cmd`.

 If you now go to the terminal where you ran your IOC, you can stop it with
 `Ctrl+C` and then start it again with `./start.sh`.
 You should see the
 following output at the end of the startup log: